eclipse-tractusx/item-relationship-service/page_adoption-view.md

 ## Business Value

+### IRS Iterative

 * Application and Service provider can reduce integrate or migrate due to one API specification
 * The IRS Iterative API enables an easy interface for complex network tasks
 * Potential to scale and optimize network traffic
 * The IRS Iterative API is providing one Endpoint to access and collect widely distributed data
 * The Data Chain Kit enables interoperability for Data Chains along the value chain to extend

+### IRS Recursive
+* Application and Service provider can reduce integrate or migrate due to one API specification
+* The IRS Recursive API enables an easy interface for complex network tasks
+* The IRS Recursive API enables different use cases which collects insights over distributed data by not disclose the supply chain
+* The solution enables interoperability with other solution along the value chain to extend

 ## Use Case